| |

 When Christianity was fighting for its life in North Africa and the Middle East,

 Rome and Greece were yet to hear of Jesus Christ.
-When the early Christian movement

-and later in Jerusalem, the Libyans and the Cyprians were among the first of
+(and later in Jerusalem), the Libyans and the Cyprians were among the first of

 men to carry the news of new-born Jesus to the Greeks and to the surrounding